Written By Robert Cobley - 26th February 2020

-The European Tour heads to Muscat in Oman this week for our inaugural preview from this side of the Atlantic.
-10 miles West of downtown Muscat, this Greg Norman designed course sits alongside the picturesque Gulf of Oman, and will provide a fitting backdrop for some of Europe’s, and the World’s best players.
+The European Tour heads to Muscat in Oman this week for the third third staging of the Oman Open at the Almouj Golf Club.
+Ten miles West of downtown Muscat, this Greg Norman designed course sits alongside the picturesque Gulf of Oman, and will provide a fitting backdrop for some of Europe’s, and the World’s best players.

-The course is very exposed, and the wind will likely play a factor.
-This will be particularly intimidating for the field with water being in play on no fewer than 10 holes.
-The fairways are wide, but the rough is challenging, and the greens are well bunkered, all of which would suggest a tough winning score of around 10 to 15 under par.
+The course is a flat, exposed, treeless desert links with lots of sandy waste area.
+Wind will likely play a substantial part in determining the outcome this week, and I will be looking for strong wind and, likely, links players.
+Water is in play on ten of the holes, predominantly around the huge greens complexes which total around 9,000 square feet.
+The fairways are wide, but the rough is challenging, and the greens are well bunkered, all of which would suggest a tough winning score of around 10 to 15 under par depending on how breezy it gets.

 The Market Leaders

 If you are betting on the Oman Open, please gamble responsibly and remember that when the fun stops, stop.
-All players must be 18+.
+All players must be 18+, BeGambleAware.org.